Maria: Big Bird, don't you remember we told you? Mr. Hooper died. He's dead.

 open/close all folders

 - Doc Hudson is the only character from the film Cars that did not appear in the film's sequel out of respect for the late Paul Newman.
-According to the writers of the film, Doc is the first character in the series to be killed off permanently as implied by the fact that his former medical clinic has been converted into a memorial museum dedicated to this character, as with the trophy Lightning McQueen won at the very beginning of this film.
-Fillmore however, was given a new voice actor for this film due to the death of George Carlin, and Red actually lost his voice altogether due to the death of Joe Ranft.
+According to the writers, Doc is the first character in the series to be killed off permanently, as implied by the fact that his former medical clinic has been converted into a memorial museum dedicated to this character, as with the trophy Lightning McQueen wins at the very beginning of the film.
+Fillmore, however, was given a new voice actor for this film due to the death of George Carlin, and Red actually lost his voice altogether due to the death of Joe Ranft.
 But then again, Red never talked all that much.

 - Colonel Sam Trautman from the Rambo series died off screen in the fourth movie because Sylvester Stallone felt it wouldn't feel right replacing the late Richard Crenna.
 As he himself put it: "Trautman died the day my friend Richard died."